jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 *This API is not yet available.*
 {: .govuk-body}

-Street Manager will support an API for Open Data users, details TBC.
+Street Manager will support an API for Open Data users, see the Roadmap section for details.
 {: .govuk-body}

 #### Reporting API